 - Ideal for: Couples, small groups and families.

-8. A Montmartre classic.
-La boîte aux lettres
+Enjoy a Montmartre classic, La boîte aux lettres

-Those who know the Montmartre district well do not hesitate to point out that it is one of the best value for money restaurants in the area.
+Those who know well the Montmartre neighborhood do not hesitate to point out as one of the best value for money restaurants in the area.
 It is a very small but cozy place whose main virtue is its home cooking.
 In its menu there are from French dishes to other options from all over Europe.
-In addition to the tasty dishes and the cozy character of the place, on Sunday nights they give jazz concerts.
+In addition to the tasty dishes and the cozy character of the place, on Sunday nights they offer jazz concerts.

 - Where: Rue Lepic